Homer J. E. Townsend collection on Mabel A. Wood

 Scope and Contents

 The collection consists of correspondence, records, ephemera, and photographs relating to University of Oregon home economics professor Mabel A. Wood, created or gathered by Homer J. E. Townsend.
-The bulk of materials concern the burial of Wood's ashes in Troutdale, Oregon, which Townsend arranged for; other documents consist of notes and writings by Townsend about Wood's life.
-The collection also includes newsletters that include information about the interment of Wood's ashes; and a Troutdale Historical Society newsletter mentioning Townsend's work on a history of Troutdale's Cedar School, where Wood briefly taught.
+The bulk of the collection consists of Townsend's biographical research on Wood, most of which is arranged in sections that largely correspond to the chronology of Wood's life.
+In addition to Townsend's notes and correspondence, this material includes original, photocopied, and transcribed papers and photographs of or relating to Wood and her family, including a photograph of Wood's parents, Isaac Wood and Minnie Wood, on their wedding day.
+Other materials consist of photographs, correspondence, notes, and newsletters concerning the internment of Wood's ashes in 1993 Troutdale, Oregon, which Townsend arranged for; and a Troutdale Historical Society newsletter mentioning Townsend's work on a history of Troutdale's Cedar School, where Wood briefly taught.

 Dates